Areas to Support

 Established to honor the strong partnership the California wine industry has with Professor Emeritus Robert Smiley, this fellowship supports an outstanding MBA student who is interested in becoming a wine industry professional (est. 1998).

-Established by GSM Lecturer Crystal Coleman, this scholarship is to recruit students with a non-business undergraduate degree to come to the Master of Professional Accountancy program (est. 2018).
+Established by GSM Lecturer Crystal Coleman, this fellowship is to recruit students with a non-business undergraduate degree to come to the Master of Professional Accountancy program (est. 2018).